BOARD OF ELDERS REPORT 2022

 EAGLE’S EYE VIEW FROM ST. JOHN LUTHERAN SCHOOL

-Thrivent Choice Dollars: For the months of January through December, 2017 - $6,077 was donated to our school through the “Choice Dollars” program sponsored by Thrivent.
+Thrivent Choice Dollars: We continue to receive “Choice Dollars” through a program sponsored by Thrivent.
+These donations have helped fund the lunch program, the AIDE position, and other projects.
 Thank you very much for remembering, helping with, and blessing the ministry of St. John Lutheran School.

-THANK YOU!
+Thank You!
 Thank you for your prayers!
 Thank you for your comments and suggestions!
 Thank you for your financial support!
 Thank you for allowing us to be a ministry of St. John Lutheran Church of Alma!
-Thank you for the blessing of 144 years of quality Christian education reaching the lives of children from Kindergarten through 8th grade.
+Thank you for the blessing of 149 years of quality Christian education reaching the lives of children from Kindergarten through 8th grade.

 Principal, Harmon Butler